Carreau/jupyter-book/newfile.md

+Note to reader,
+this is a collaborative book, please feel free to contribute.

 # Notebook Customisation

 The web notebook is an extremely flexible application completely built in javascript, html and cs, which allow many modifications to be done to the frontend.

+A relatively active group of developers et the time of this writing have regroup a huge number of extension under the umbrella of [IPython-contrib](https://github.com/IPython-contrib/IPython-notebook-extensions).
+The best practice to wr

 ##  install nbextension